Daremonic/payswitch-docs/payswitcher-cloud/connectors/available-connectors/cybersource/apple-pay.md

 * Click on proceed after making the necessary changes to your API Keys (if required any).
 * Select Apple Pay under Wallet Section to enable it.
 * Prepare Apple Pay certificates for Cybersource by following the steps mentioned [here](apple-pay.md#steps-to-prepare-applepay-certificates-for-cybersource-integration).&#x20;
-* To configure these steps in Hyperswitch dashboard please follow the steps mentioned [here](https://docs.payswitcher.com/hyperswitch-cloud/payment-methods-setup/wallets/apple-pay/ios-application#configuring-apple-pay-on-hyperswitch).
+* To configure these steps in PaySwitcher dashboard please follow the steps mentioned [here](https://docs.payswitcher.com/payswitcher-cloud/payment-methods-setup/wallets/apple-pay/ios-application#configuring-apple-pay-on-payswitcher).
 * Click on Enable and then Proceed, review your configuration and changes and click Done.

 #### Points to remember for ApplePay Payments via Cybersource